Cyphermoon/quiz-application/README.md

 # Quiz Application

-This application quizes on math questions, each question has a timer associated with it.
+This application quizzes on math questions.
+There is a timer associated with each question.
+It displays statistical information on your performance at the end of the quiz.

 ## Technologies
 - HTML